-Cutera®, Inc. ("Cutera" or the "Company") is a global provider of laser and other energy-based aesthetic systems for practitioners worldwide.
-The Company designs, develops, manufactures, and markets laser and other energy-based product platforms for use by physicians and other qualified practitioners which enable them to offer safe and effective aesthetic treatments to their customers.
-The Company currently markets the following key product platforms: CoolGlide®, Xeo®, Solera®, GenesisPlusTM, Excel VTM, truSculptTM, Excel HRTM and enLIGHTenTM.
+Cutera, Inc. ("Cutera" or the "Company") is a global provider of laser and other energy-based aesthetic systems for practitioners worldwide.
+The Company designs, develops, manufactures, and markets laser and other energy-based product platforms for use by physicians and other qualified practitioners, which enable them to offer safe and effective aesthetic treatments to their customers.
+The Company currently markets the following key product platforms: CoolGlide®, xeo®, solera®, GenesisPlusTM, excel VTM, truSculptTM, excel HRTM and enlightenTM.
 The Company's products offer multiple hand pieces and applications, which allow customers to upgrade their systems.
-The sales of systems, upgrades, hand pieces, hand piece refills (Titan® and truSculpt) and the distribution of third party manufactured dermal fillers and cosmeceuticals are classified as "Product" revenue.
-In the second quarter of 2014, the Company terminated its agreement with Merz Pharma GmbH ("Merz") for the distribution of its Radiesse® dermal filler product.
-In addition to Product revenue, the Company generates revenue from the sale of post-warranty service contracts, parts, detachable hand piece replacements (except for Titan and truSculpt) and service labor for the repair and maintenance of products that are out of warranty, all of which is classified as "Service revenue."
+The sales of systems, upgrades, hand pieces, Titan refills and the distribution of third party manufactured cosmeceuticals (or "Skincare") are classified as "Product" revenue.
+In the second quarter of 2014, the Company terminated its agreement with Merz Pharma GmbH ("Merz") for the distribution of its Radiesse dermal filler product.
+In addition to Product revenue, the Company generates revenue from the sale of post-warranty service contracts, parts, detachable hand piece replacements (except for Titan) and service labor for the repair and maintenance of products that are out of warranty, all of which is classified as "Service" revenue.

-Headquartered in Brisbane, California, the Company has wholly-owned subsidiaries that are currently operational in Australia, Belgium, Canada, France, Japan, Switzerland and Hong Kong, that market, sell and service its products outside of the United States.
-The Condensed Consolidated Financial Statements include the accounts of the Company and its subsidiaries.
-All inter-company transactions and balances have been eliminated.
+Headquartered in Brisbane, California, the Company has wholly-owned subsidiaries in Australia, Belgium, Canada, France, Hong Kong, Japan, Spain, Switzerland and the United Kingdom.
+The Condensed Consolidated Financial Statements include the accounts of the Company and its subsidiaries and all inter-company transactions and balances have been eliminated.
+The Company markets, sells and services its products outside of the United States through its direct employees as well as a global distributor network.